torvalds/linux/Documentation/arch/arm/pxa/mfp.rst

    - #include "mfp-pxa320.h"
    - #include "mfp-pxa930.h"

-   NOTE: only one file in your <board>.c, depending on the processors used, because pin configuration definitions may conflict in these file (i.e. same name, different meaning and settings on different processors).
+   ANALTE: only one file in your <board>.c, depending on the processors used, because pin configuration definitions may conflict in these file (i.e. same name, different meaning and settings on different processors).
 E.g. for zylonite platform, which support both PXA300/PXA310 and PXA320, two